vdods/barf/README.md

 -   Perhaps in NPDA states file, show epsilon closure and transitions from all states in that epsilon closure, so that the human reader doesn't have to do as much mental work.
 -   Collapse some options together using arguments (e.g. the pairs of "do" and "don't" options).
--   Add [ ] brackets to "symbol" class in kate syntax highlighting file.
 -   Add symbols and strings/chars to the body section of codespec kate syntax highlighting file, so that at least some syntax highlighting is done in the body.
 -   If "indent" and "unindent" directives were present in preprocessor, then Python targets would be